kbase/project_guides/External Communications Process.md

 1. First author (person who did the most work or person who is presenting the conference talk--some conferences require that to be the first author)
 2. Other people who contributed significantly to the work, including appropriate team leads who coordinated development, core developers, and Communication team lead and personnel who contributed significant editing or content to the product.
 3. Anyone else from KBase who will be attending the conference.
-4. Adam, Rick, Bob, Sergei [PIs], "and the KBase Team" to recognize others on the project who are not listed as authors.
+4. Adam, Chris, Bob [PIs], "and the KBase Team" to recognize others on the project who are not listed as authors.